-Though SMTJ once arrived at check-in with a Standard Class ticket only 10 minutes before departure time, a truck had hit a railway bridge, which has caused big delays to the RER Line B trains.
+Though SMTJ once arrived at check-in (pre-pandemic with a Standard Class ticket only 20 minutes before departure time, a truck had hit a railway bridge, which has caused big delays to the RER Line B trains.

 The check-in staff were aware of the situation and couldn't have been more helpful, I was offered a ticket on the next train, but thanks to their efficiency I made it just in time.

 Aim to be at Gare Du Nord a minimum of 15 min before departure if you will be taking a THALYS train; all Thalys passengers now have to pass through security checks.

 Prior to the confirmation of the specific voie (platform/track) that a Thalys service will be departing from, you can join the queue for Thalys departures.

 When you enter from the front of the building, or ascend up from the metro/RER and look towards the trains, these voies (platforms/tracks) are in the left departure hall and over to the right